22 April 2024

 Other important, and to some extent related, trends are the ever-increasing application of technology and moves towards more sustainable operations and investments.
 Younger generations in particular expect easier access to advice and information, together with more awareness of the societal impact that significant wealth can have.

 The advance of automation is very much a double-edged sword here.
 On the one hand it can help clients deal with an ever more complex compliance and tax landscape, and often for less than a traditional model.
-For instance, we developed the ResiCheck tool[2] to help clients test their tax-residence status.
+For instance, we developed a tool to help clients test their tax-residence status.
 They can input their circumstances and play around with different future plans to see how that will impact their position, all without having to type an email or pay any additional fees.
 On the other hand, technology poses a myriad of challenges, including how best to preserve confidentiality and privacy.
 Family offices represent a cross-over point between commercial operations and personal matters and our data protection team can help them navigate those particular minefields.

 On the investment side, the response we have seen to our Net Zero initiatives[2] has demonstrated the growing appetite for ESG amongst clients, including family offices.
 Not only do family offices need to factor this into their investment practices, they also need to pilot a careful course through a private wealth industry that features plenty of advisers with genuine ESG credentials but also a fair amount of what might be seen as the sustainability equivalent of greenwashing, where actions don’t quite live up to words.